shaileshhemdev/hemdev-705.603Spring24/sentiment-analysis/readme.md

 ## Troubleshooting

 * As a part of running from local or through docker image, we have to pass arguments for the folder where the  training data is.

+## Future Work

+Plan to look at other models available from hugging face, additional LLMs and training them on this dataset